xuluxi/xviz/dev-docs/rfcs/0002-persistent-stream-flag.md

 # Out of scope

 - LOD considerations
-- Dynamic data management across front end and backend
+- Dynamic data management across frontend and backend

 # Alternatives

 The persistent flag is believe to be the simplest addition to enable session long data.
 Below are other options that have been considered and why they where not part of the proposal at this time.

-# retention property
+## Retention property

 The stream metadata will define a `retention` property for a stream, which can be used to override the application setting of TIME_WINDOW to instruct the application how long a given stream should be